 Two weeks ago, at a hearing in the United States Bankruptcy Court for the District of South Carolina, a lawyer on the other side referred to me – incredulously – as a lawyer who writes a blog on forum shopping.
 The backstory: Our clients were defendants in some long-running trade secret litigation in Florida state court.
 We took over the case after it had been in litigation for more than a year-and-a-half.
-My professional opinion: The previous lawyer had no idea what he was doing.
-On the merits, the case was not particularly compelling.
-But add a bad lawyer to the mix, and suddenly the case had legs.
+My professional opinion: Our clients’ previous lawyer had no idea what he was doing.
+On the merits, the case against our clients was not particularly compelling.
+But add the wrong lawyer to the mix, and suddenly the case had legs.

 One of the defendants – the corporate defendant – was in some financial distress, so it wound up declaring Chapter 11 reorganization in their home district of South Carolina.
 This triggered a right to remove the Florida state court litigation to federal court.
 At present, the other side is fighting to remand the case to state court and we are fighting to keep it in federal court.
 This is what gave rise to the, “Mr. Pollard writes a blog on forum shopping!” comment.
 Situations like this provide a great framework for some general advice about defending trade secret cases in particular (and litigation in general):

 - Importance of Jurisdiction/Forum: If you have a legitimate right to get into a particular forum or court, then it’s not forum shopping.
 It’s called protecting your client’s interests.
 If you are defending a trade secret case and you have the opportunity to get the matter into federal court, then you better do it.